-Equinix's clear position is that, in the context of the provision of its data center services:
+Equinix's clear position is that in the context of its data center services:

-- i. as Equinix (and/or its agents, representatives, suppliers or sub-contractors) has no physical or logical access, use or control, nor does it perform any processing activity in any way or assumes any responsibility over the customer or end-user application data that transits or is stored on the customer owned or controlled server equipment ("End-User Data"), such End-User Data is outside the reach of applicable data privacy legislation to Equinix's business; - ii. the GDPR definition of processing includes a key feature of 'disclosure by transmission' and, consequently, as Equinix has no logical access to End-User Data, to the extent that such End-User Data contains personal data, Equinix's position is that the transmission of such End-User Data does not constitute processing under applicable GDPR or other applicable data privacy laws because such personal data is not disclosed by transmission to Equinix; and iii. as a result, Equinix does not perform any processing activity and therefore, it does not assume any legal responsibility as a data processor (or data controller or otherwise) in relation to the End-User Data.

-Accordingly, when End-User Data includes personal data, as between Equinix and its customers, Equinix's customers remain responsible as data controllers and as such, are the sole party responsible for their own compliance with the GDPR and applicable data privacy laws around the world.

-The only personal data of customers with respect to which Equinix assumes data privacy responsibilities and to which the statements made above apply are: (i) contact details and related personal information, plus individual biometric data, provided to Equinix for allowing secure access of customer representatives to its data centers, which Equinix handles fully in compliance with applicable data protection regulations, and/or the management of the customer relationship, including via Equinix's global CRM database.
+- i.
+As Equinix (and/or its agents, representatives, suppliers or sub-contractors) has no physical or logical access to, use of, or control over, nor performs any processing activity on, or assumes any responsibility for the customer or end-user application data that transits or is stored on customer-owned or controlled server equipment ("End-User Data") (refer to our Shared Responsibility Model), such End-User Data falls outside the scope of data privacy legislation applicable to Equinix's business and its Global Privacy Program.
+As a result, Equinix does not perform any processing activity and does not assume any legal responsibility as a data processor (or data controller or otherwise) in relation to the End-User Data; and - ii.
+Equinix's customers remain responsible as data controllers in relation to End-User Data and as such, are solely responsible for their compliance with applicable data privacy laws globally.
+The only personal data for which Equinix assumes responsibilities are: (i) contact details and related personal data, including account information that Equinix uses to provide its services, as further detailed in the Equinix Privacy Statement; and (ii) biometric data, provided by customer representatives for authentication when accessing our secure IBX data centers.
+Equinix handles this personal data in compliance with applicable data protection regulations, and the manages customer relationships through its global CRM database.

-GDPR Compliance and On-going Maintenance of Global Privacy Program
+Global law compliance and on-going maintenance of the Global Privacy Program